mooinglemur/zsmkit/README.md

 ## Priority system

 In the code and documentation, a song slot is also known as a **priority**.
 There are eight priorities, numbered from 0 to 7.
+Perhaps contrary to intuition, lower number means lower priority, as higher number means higher priority.

 Priority 0 is the lowest priority, and thus can be interrupted by any other priority.
 It would typically used for playback of background game music, as an example.
-Priority 0 is also the only slot in which LFO parameters are honored (YM2151 registers < $20)
+Priority 0 is also the only slot in which LFO parameters are honored (YM2151 registers < $20).

 Priorities 1-7 would typically be used for short jingles and sound effects.
 Priorities 4-7 handle VERA PSG and PCM events but lack support for YM2151 events.